vorner/tokio-jsonrpc/README.md

 some of the more niche features, like batches and an endpoint being both the server and the client at the same time.

-This is *work in progress*, functionality is still missing and the API of what exists is likely to change.
+This is *work in progress*, functionality might still be missing and the API of what exists is likely to change in small ways.
 However, it probably can be used for real work, if you don't mind having to update your code in the future.

 Currently it contains the lower-level parts, parsing the messages and sending anwers.
 A small example how to use these can be found in the [echo